yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-updatableassetgroup-addmembersbyid.md

 ---
-title: "updatableAssetGroup: removeMembers"
+title: "updatableAssetGroup: addMembersById"
-description: "Remove members from an updatable asset group."
+description: "Add members of the same type to an updatable asset group."
 author: "Alice-at-Microsoft"
 localization_priority: Normal
 ms.prod: "w10"
 doc_type: apiPageType
 ---

-# updatableAssetGroup: removeMembers
+# updatableAssetGroup: addMembersById
 Namespace: microsoft.graph.windowsUpdates

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove members from an updatable asset group.
+Add members of the same type to an updatable asset group.

-You can also use the method [removeMembersById](windowsupdates-updatableassetgroup-removemembersbyid).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).